Using failover in an Amazon Aurora global database - Amazon Aurora

 1. Sign in to the Amazon Web Services Management Console and open the Amazon RDS console at https://console.amazonaws.cn/rds/.

-To fail over an Aurora global database
+To perform the switchover on an Aurora global database

 • --region – Specify the Amazon Web Services Region where the primary DB cluster of the Aurora global database is running.